Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “I told the fucking robot to take the baby away with it.”
 The other lawyer tried.
-“Ma’am, the malfunctioning robot has kidnapped your baby, and you can sue Robot Central for millions of dollars.”
+“Ma’am, the malfunctioning robot has kidnapped your baby, and you can sue 机器人 Central for millions of dollars.”
 “Come in.
 Tell me more.”
 Once the mother, Eliza Rambo, was cleaned up, she was very presentable, even pretty.
 Her lawyer pointed out that R781’s alleged recordings of what she had said could be fakes.
-She had suffered $20 million in pain and suffering, and deserved $20 billion in punitive damages.
-Robot Central’s lawyers were convinced they could win, but Robot Central’s PR department advocated settling out of court, and $51 million was negotiated including legal expenses of $11 million.
+She had suffered $20 million in pain and suffering, and deserved $20 billion in punitive damages. 机器人 Central’s lawyers were convinced they could win, but 机器人 Central’s PR department advocated settling out of court, and $51 million was negotiated including legal expenses of $11 million.
 With the 30 percent contingent fee, the winning lawyer would get an additional $12 million.
-The polls mainly sided with Robot Central, but the Anti-Robot League raised $743 million in donations after the movie “Kidnapped by robots” came out, and the actress playing the mother made emotional appeals.
+The polls mainly sided with 机器人 Central, but the Anti-机器人 League raised $743 million in donations after the movie “Kidnapped by robots” came out, and the actress playing the mother made emotional appeals.
-Before the settlement could be finalized, however, the CEO of Robot Central asked his AI system to explore all possible actions he could take and tell him their consequences.
+Before the settlement could be finalized, however, the CEO of 机器人 Central asked his AI system to explore all possible actions he could take and tell him their consequences.
 He adhered to the 1990s principle: Never ask an AI system what to do.
 Ask it to tell you the consequences of the different